William-Talkington/ProRes-conversion-bash-script/README.md

 This is a script to use **FFMPEG** to convert videos to apple prores for use in video editors like **Davinci Resolve** on **Linux!**  This script will convert videos recursively in a directory.

 #### This script works for any video resolution 1080P and up!
+### This fork is for Useres of Fuji Cameras that save video files in the MOV container
 # How to use

 Create a folder named **bin** in your home directory and add it to your path in the **~/.bashrc** using the text below.